Existence results for the Cox-Ingersoll-Ross model with variable exponent diffusion: Introduction

 The paper is organized as follows.
 In Section \ref{Sec2}, we first provide background on measure-theoretic probability and the theory of stochastic process.
 Then we obtain an auxiliary result, Lemma \ref{Lem:2.3}, which ensures the well-definedness of \eqref{eq.1}.
 In Section \ref{Sec3}, we prove the existence and uniqueness of solutions.
-In Section \ref{Sec4}, we obtain an estimate on the higher moments of the solution as well as show that the solution is a martingale.
+In Section \ref{Sec4}, we obtain an estimate on the higher moments of the solution.
 In Section \ref{Sec5}, to confirm our model and theoretical results, we conduct numerical experiments.
+In Appendix, we provide a detailed analysis for It\^o vs Stratonovich interpretations of our model.